Internet in Turkey

 The Internet in Turkey has been available to the public since 1993, although experimentation at Ege University started in 1987.
 The first available connections were dial-up.
 Cable Internet has been available since 1998 and ADSL since 2001.
-Turkey has 70 million active Internet users as of 2022.
+As of January 2024, Turkey had approximately 74.4 million internet users, representing an internet penetration rate of 86.5 percent of the population.
+According to the Turkish Statistical Institute (TÜİK), 88.8 percent of individuals aged 16 to 74 used the internet in 2024.